Shinyi Wu

 Associate Professor of Social Work and Industrial & Systems Engineering

-Dr. Wu is a distinguished researcher who takes an engineering approach to research that spans many social work applications.
+Distinguished researcher who takes an engineering approach to research that spans many social work applications.

 Biography

 Shinyi Wu is an associate professor with a secondary appointment at the USC Viterbi School of Engineering.
 She is also a senior scientist at the USC Edward R. Roybal Institute on Aging.
-Professor Wu brings an engineering approach to research that spans many social work applications, from health, behavioral health, mental health, aging, organization and management, to policy analysis and transformation.
+Wu brings an engineering approach to research that spans many social work applications, from health, behavioral health, mental health, aging, organization and management, to policy analysis and transformation.
 With her cross-disciplinary perspective, she identifies, develops and analyzes real-world approaches and technology applications; these approaches have the potential to amplify humanity in health care delivery systems and to improve quality, efficiency and equity of services for disadvantaged populations with chronic illnesses.

-With a joint appointment in the Epstein Department of Industrial and Systems Engineering at Viterbi, Professor Wu was the principal investigator of the Diabetes-Depression Care-Management Adoption Trial (DCAT), evaluating an automated technology system that implemented evidence-based depression care management to improve outcomes and reduce disparities among low-income diabetes patients.
+With a joint appointment in the Epstein Department of Industrial and Systems Engineering at Viterbi, Wu was the principal investigator of the Diabetes-Depression Care-Management Adoption Trial (DCAT), evaluating an automated technology system that implemented evidence-based depression care management to improve outcomes and reduce disparities among low-income diabetes patients.
 Shaped by three research projects in which she also played a leadership role: a systematic review of the impact of health information technology on quality, efficiency and costs of medical care; an analysis of implementation costs and lessons learned for a national evaluation of innovative language access services for Spanish-speaking patients with limited English proficiency; and an evaluation that used a systems approach to assess the effects of lean management principles implementation in four public hospitals to improve congestive heart failure care.

-Professor Wu’s current research focuses on testing interventions to reduce health care disparities.
+Wu’s current research focuses on testing interventions to reduce health care disparities.
 She is contributing to the design of a mobile health technology application for team-based care management in community settings and will evaluate the technology’s effectiveness in stroke care management and coordination from the perspective of multiple stakeholders.
 In addition, she has a key leadership role in a Patient-Centered Outcomes Research Institute (PCORI) study to test a promotora (community health care worker) intervention for patients with multiple chronic illnesses and depression.

-To reference the work of Shinyi Wu online, we ask that you directly quote their work where possible and attribute it to "Shinyi Wu, a faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu)
+To reference the work of Shinyi Wu online, we ask that you directly quote their work where possible and attribute it to "Shinyi Wu, faculty at the USC Suzanne Dworak-Peck School of Social Work” (LINK: https://dworakpeck.usc.edu)

 Education